eye-division/ray-lee/_projects/circles_of_ether.md

 **Performance/Composition:**

-The sequence of the automatic installation was composed as a MIDI sequence in SONAR and activated the instruments in groups to create a constantly changing sonic texture that was intended to move the audience around the space by activating instruments in different parts of the gallery.&nbsp;
+The sequence of the automatic installation was composed as a MIDI sequence in SONAR and activated the instruments in groups to create a constantly changing sonic texture that was intended to move the audience around the space by activating instruments in different parts of the gallery.

 **Credits:**